nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## For readers looking for general e-book accessibility advice

 Readers should note that these guidelines build on available standards and best practices for accessible e-book production documented elsewhere.
-This document does not provide general e-book accessibility advice, please have a look at the [DAISY Consortium's Accessible Publishing Knowledge Base](https://kb.daisy.org/publishing/docs/) for a comprehensive resource on current best practices for e-book accessibility in general.
-Many of the techniques used in this document are based on DAISY Accessible Publishing Knowledge Base examples and guidance.
+This document does not provide general e-book accessibility advice.
+Please have a look at the [DAISY Accessible Publishing Knowledge Base](https://kb.daisy.org/publishing/docs/) for a comprehensive resource on current best practices for e-book accessibility in general.
+Many of the techniques used in this document are based on examples and guidance from the DAISY Accessible Publishing Knowledge Base.
 The Nordic agencies are indebted to the [DAISY Consortium](https://daisy.org/) for providing this valuable resource.

 <div class="note" title="About WCAG compliance">

-Please note that some of the instructions given here do not provide sufficient accessible markup to satisfy the accessibility requirements of [[[WCAG22]]], even on the [base conformance level (A)](https://www.w3.org/TR/WCAG22/#cc1).
-These sections presume post-markup editing to make productions fully WCAG-compliant.
-A note of warning is attached to these sections.
+Please note that some of the instructions given here are not sufficient to meet the requirements of the [[[WCAG22]]], even at the [base conformance level (A)](https://www.w3.org/TR/WCAG22/#cc1).
+Instructions that may require post-production editing to achieve full WCAG compliance are marked with a warning note.

 </div>